mfierbaugh/asp-containerlab/README.md

 ```

 ## Refreshing the list of labs
-When the ASP ContainerLab enviornment boots, it automatically retrieves a list of labs using lab_controller.py.
+When the ASP Containerlab environment boots, it automatically retrieves a list of labs using lab_controller.py.
 If you need to refresh the labs you can simply re-run this script.

 The lab controller is a simple python script that ensures that you have both any new labs that have been created and the most up to date versions of those labs.
-Each lab has it's own github repository which contains at minimum the containerlab topology file, management network configuration, node definitions, and versions of code
+Each lab has it's own GitHub repository which contains at minimum the Containerlab topology file, management network configuration, node definitions, and versions of code

 admin@clab-host:~$ ./lab_controller.py